DearestDreamWish/Psychosis-Cure/README.md

 + Predict output and outcomes and decide if it's worth pursuing.
 Determine and eliminate any unnecessary risks.
 + Qualify the objectives to know the cost.
 + Establish the most creative way of delivering prerequisites.
 + Define prerequisites for what success would be.
-Define main goals and determine the best main goal.
-Goals aren't everything.
-Don't be crushed if you can't right now.
-Be disciplined to complete a smart goal.
-Disconnect from the negative consciousness to then connect to the positive.
-Always have a vision, hope and purpose.
-Be disciplined, productive and focus on what you own and can do to be what you want to be.
-Be grateful and careful with money.
-Appreciate money.
-Make progress in every area.
-Make use of what you have.
-Beliefs are just ideas.
-Focus on one thing at a time.
-Focus on what you have first, where you are and then build for the future.
-You start with one corner and continue with the next until you have a foundation.
-The foundation is important.
-If it is important to me or someone I love, then keep it otherwise drop it.
-Be more interested in others.
-Be social.
-Make friendships.
-There is hope for a good life.
-Enjoy life.
-Your longing for love is your drive and must be recognized and not suppressed.
-There is hope and it must not be suppressed.
-My sadness can relax and take it easy because the support of joy is also there to support me.
-It gives a peace of mind.
-There is always a smart route.
-Be objective and not subjective.
-Self disciplin is important.
-Accept what you can't control.
-You can have influence by controlling yourself.
-Focus on what you can control.
-Learn from your opponents.
-Find potential partners and take the one which is like you.
-Everything ends up being surpassed.
-Don't let the same people disappoint you twice.
-Someone else's progress does not diminish your progress.
-Don't react, boycott them with silence.
-Your brain is the strongest muscle, so train it a lot.
-Better days are coming, you won't wake up forever with a heavy heart.
-Hard times always reveal true friends.
-Take care of your body.
-Remember that health is another form of wealth.
-Be alone until you are appreciated.
-Sometimes you have to go through the worst to get the best.
-No matter how hard a past, you can always start over.
-You alone are enough, you don't have to prove anything to anyone.
-Never forget who helped you in the hard times.
-Patience is your ally.
-Your vision will be blurred, but it will become visible in time.
-You deserve everything, so respect and appreciate everything.
-There are many who love you, so don't focus on those who don't.
-Accept what is, let what was go, and have hope for what will be.
-A negative mind never gives a positive life.
-Be calm when you've been through it before, because you've been through it before.
-It is only you who has to make sure you are happy.
-Money is a tool.
-Freedom is the goal.
-Not telling others everything is self-care.
-Time separates you from others, so enjoy the moments.
-Time reveals who means what to whom.
-Remember, something has to end for something better to begin.
-Be careful who you trust, salt and sugar are similar.
-Seek respect not attention, it lasts longer.
-There is always someone who doesn't recognize your worth, don't let it be you.
-No regrets just do better next time.
-Let go of the wrong people so you meet the right people.
-Forgive yourself, you have changed.
-Don't give up when it's hard, but find a smart solution if there is one otherwise work hard.
-Show will, but do not willfully create others.
-You always have to work hard to be successful.
-Tell only those closest and trustworthy with good confidence about life.
-If it gives you pleasure, be quiet about it.
-No one is too busy, it's all about priorities.
-It's your mind, control it or someone else will.
-There may be good moments even in the future, so get ready.
-Be independent as much as possible.
-You don't go back in time.
-Be proud of yourself for your hard work.
-Everyone can cause pain so focus on those who's worth it.
-Work on yourself for yourself.
-Visualize steps for an action to become a habit.
-Strengthen the right will.
-Always be critical.
-Train your body and mind.
-Practice imagining having it and letting it go.
-Practice detachment.
-Accept your weaknesses and strengths.
-Always prepare instead of preconceived.
-Seek serenity.
-Change the behavior to this.
-Prejudice is ignorance and sometimes arrogance.
-I cannot change people, but they change themselves, and I can influence that change.
-Train empathy.
-One thing at a time, for full concentration.
-Remember to breathe deeply a few times.
-Feelings and problems should only be shared with those most trusted.
-Learn from mistakes.
-Problems and setbacks are opportunities to learn.
-Be grateful.
-It is important.
-Smart goals not just goals.
-Steps to experience success.
-Always choose the wisest solution.
-Self management is important.
-I have to live in the present, but plan for the future when it comes.
-Self control is important.
-Practice makes mastery.

-# Routine to rehab:
-+ Read and think "Your thoughts come by itself, with concentration it can come by with effort."
-+ Keep the common world in thought.
-+ Meditate every day with positive and constructive sentences.
-+ Every perspective has a meaning likewise has world views.
-+ Hallucinations can be expression for feelings or thoughts.
-+ Remember that it just can, it's not always right.
-+ Dissociations are thoughts from fantasy, meanwhile visual thoughts can be imaginative and relatable.
-+ Reflect before sleep and after about what has happened in the real world.
-+ Remember to remember the real world and train your brain without exhausting, but have energy enough for the day.
-+ Focus to change bad habits and keeping good habits.
-+ Listen to positive vibes and positive or neutral music instead bad or something, that has a bad influence.
-+ Keep remembering true good moments.
-+ Keep track of your own body language and your feelings.
-+ Note down abnormalities and check if their are abnormalities, but only if it's convenient.
-+ Keep remembering the true world and don't do harm unless it's necessary.
-+ Keep remembering that you are yourself and that only you can control yourself.
-+ Take care of yourself with hygiene and nutrition.
-+ Drink enough water every day.
-+ Meditate by closing your eyes and focusing on only your breathing for 20 minutes every day.
-+ Documentate wrong assumptions and conclusions and solve it.
-+ Listen to tones from 8 hz to 14 hz in a loop without 7 hz.
-+ Try online visualization scripts.
-+ If you lose control imagine your body where it is.
-+ Train your mind again with small tasks, it doesn't matter what it is, just work your mind to a good balance.
-+ Play games to reinforce your skills and abilities and be in a positive social circle to reinforce yourself and your personality.
-+ I recommend buying when on discount, so check on web or download the app udemy, signup and login to then turn on notifications: https://www.udemy.com/course/the-complete-personal-development-course/
++ Define main goals and determine the best main goal.
++ Goals aren't everything.
++ Don't be crushed if you can't right now.
++ Be disciplined to complete a smart goal.
++ Disconnect from the negative consciousness to then connect to the positive.
++ Always have a vision, hope and purpose.
++ Be disciplined, productive and focus on what you own and can do to be what you want to be.
++ Be grateful and careful with money.
++ Appreciate money.
++ Make progress in every area.
++ Make use of what you have.
++ Beliefs are just ideas.
++ Focus on one thing at a time.
++ Focus on what you have first, where you are and then build for the future.
++ You start with one corner and continue with the next until you have a foundation.
++ The foundation is important.
++ If it is important to me or someone I love, then keep it otherwise drop it.
++ Be more interested in others.
++ Be social.
++ Make friendships.
++ There is hope for a good life.
++ Enjoy life.
++ Your longing for love is your drive and must be recognized and not suppressed.
++ There is hope and it must not be suppressed.
++ My sadness can relax and take it easy because the support of joy is also there to support me.
++ It gives a peace of mind.
++ There is always a smart route.
++ Be objective and not subjective.
++ Self disciplin is important.
++ Accept what you can't control.
++ You can have influence by controlling yourself.
++ Focus on what you can control.
++ Learn from your opponents.
++ Find potential partners and take the one which is like you.
++ Everything ends up being surpassed.
++ Don't let the same people disappoint you twice.
++ Someone else's progress does not diminish your progress.
++ Don't react, boycott them with silence.
++ Your brain is the strongest muscle, so train it a lot.
++ Better days are coming, you won't wake up forever with a heavy heart.
++ Hard times always reveal true friends.
++ Take care of your body.
++ Remember that health is another form of wealth.
++ Be alone until you are appreciated.
++ Sometimes you have to go through the worst to get the best.
++ No matter how hard a past, you can always start over.
++ You alone are enough, you don't have to prove anything to anyone.
++ Never forget who helped you in the hard times.
++ Patience is your ally.
++ Your vision will be blurred, but it will become visible in time.
++ You deserve everything, so respect and appreciate everything.
++ There are many who love you, so don't focus on those who don't.
++ Accept what is, let what was go, and have hope for what will be.
++ A negative mind never gives a positive life.
++ Be calm when you've been through it before, because you've been through it before.
++ It is only you who has to make sure you are happy.
++ Money is a tool.
++ Freedom is the goal.
++ Not telling others everything is self-care.
++ Time separates you from others, so enjoy the moments.
++ Time reveals who means what to whom.
++ Remember, something has to end for something better to begin.
++ Be careful who you trust, salt and sugar are similar.
++ Seek respect not attention, it lasts longer.
++ There is always someone who doesn't recognize your worth, don't let it be you.
++ No regrets just do better next time.
++ Let go of the wrong people so you meet the right people.
++ Forgive yourself, you have changed.
++ Don't give up when it's hard, but find a smart solution if there is one otherwise work hard.
++ Show will, but do not willfully create others.
++ You always have to work hard to be successful.
++ Tell only those closest and trustworthy with good confidence about life.
++ If it gives you pleasure, be quiet about it.
++ No one is too busy, it's all about priorities.
++ It's your mind, control it or someone else will.
++ There may be good moments even in the future, so get ready.
++ Be independent as much as possible.
++ You don't go back in time.
++ Be proud of yourself for your hard work.
++ Everyone can cause pain so focus on those who's worth it.
++ Work on yourself for yourself.
++ Visualize steps for an action to become a habit.
++ Strengthen the right will.
++ Always be critical.
++ Train your body and mind.
++ Practice imagining having it and letting it go.
++ Practice detachment.
++ Accept your weaknesses and strengths.
++ Always prepare instead of preconceived.
++ Seek serenity.
++ Change the behavior to this.
++ Prejudice is ignorance and sometimes arrogance.
++ I cannot change people, but they change themselves, and I can influence that change.
++ Train empathy.
++ One thing at a time, for full concentration.
++ Remember to breathe deeply a few times.
++ Feelings and problems should only be shared with those most trusted.
++ Learn from mistakes.
++ Problems and setbacks are opportunities to learn.
++ Be grateful.
++ It is important.
++ Smart goals not just goals.
++ Steps to experience success.
++ Always choose the wisest solution.
++ Self management is important.
++ I have to live in the present, but plan for the future when it comes.
++ Self control is important.
++ Practice makes mastery.

 # So is this you?